USDA loan eligible properties in Honolulu County, HI

-browse list of realtors working in Honolulu County
+browse list of realtors working in Honolulu CountyHonolulu has agents ready to assist.

 There are 2,602 USDA backed residential loans in Honolulu county with an average loan balance of $361,775.
 Over 85% of the loans helped first time home buyers.
 Borrowers were an average age of 41 years old.
 The typical appraised home value was around $363,118.
 On average the rural home size purchased with this loan was approximately 1,166 SqFt.
 Alternate income limits exist to determine loan eligibility in Honolulu county.
 For a household of upto 4 people the income limit is $144,750.
 For a household of between 5 and 8 people the income limit increases to $191,050.

 A USDA loan is a mortgage option available to eligible homebuyers that is sponsored by the United States Department of Agriculture to promote homeownership in rural communities.
 USDA Loans, sometimes called "RD Loans," offer 100% financing options on eligible rural properties.
-USDAProperties can help you find USDA properties in Honolulu County.
+USDAProperties can help you find USDA loan eligible properties in Honolulu County.

-Honolulu County, located on the island of Oahu in the state of Hawaii, serves as the capital and largest city of the state.
+.Honolulu County, located on the island of Oahu in the state of Hawaii, serves as the capital and largest city of the state.
 The name "Honolulu" is derived from the Hawaiian words "hono" (meaning calm) and "lulu" (meaning shelter), reflecting its naturally protected harbor.
 Established around the 11th century, the area was initially populated by Polynesian migrants.

 Honolulu's modern history began with the arrival of British explorer Captain James Cook in 1778.
 He made contact with the native Hawaiian population, exposing them to the Western world.
 In 1794, British Captain William Brown discovered the harbor at Honolulu, and its strategic location quickly gained the attention of major international maritime powers.